SeaQL/seaql.github.io/sea-orm-pro/docs/01-introduction/02-sea-orm-pro-plus.md

 [SeaORM Pro Plus](https://github.com/SeaQL/sea-orm-pro-plus) provides additional features and access to the frontend source code.

 You can access the repository as a [Pro tier sponsor](https://github.com/sponsors/SeaQL).
-The license grant is perpetual (you can use the code forever) and you will receive updates while being a sponsor.
+The license grant is perpetual (you can use the software forever) and you will receive updates while being a sponsor.

 As of the initial release, there is no additional features unlocked.
 We would prioritize answering questions and feature requests from sponsors.